Orzysz: 20th century

 In July 1920, a German internment camp for Polish troops was established in the town during the Polish–Soviet War.
 Some Poles tried to escape and during such attempts three were killed by the Germans, plus three more died in the camp due to epidemics.
 In August 1920, Poles were deported to Königsberg and then Minden, for Russians to take their place in the camp.

 Notable Polish folk poet and activist in Masuria, Michał Kajka, died in the town in 1940.

 Towards the end of World War II Arys was nearly destroyed in the Soviet January offensive.
 After the flight of the majority of the population, there were only 300 people remaining in the town in January 1945, mostly Masurians (Poles).
-Orzysz became again part of Poland under the border changes promulgated at the Potsdam Conference in July–August 1945, and the remaining Polish inhabitants were joined by Poles displaced from former eastern Poland annexed by the Soviet Union and from other places.
+Orzysz became part of Poland under the border changes promulgated at the Potsdam Conference in July–August 1945, and the remaining Polish inhabitants were joined by Poles displaced from former eastern Poland annexed by the Soviet Union and from other places.